Loading Events

 This symposium welcomes contributions that address materials, processes, design methods, reliability, and novel applications enabling complex geometries, enhanced thermal and mechanical capabilities, embedded electronics, and high-value semiconductor-adjacent technologies.
 Topics include progress in AM ceramics, ceramic composites, AME (additively manufactured electronics), microfabrication approaches, multi-layer/multi-material integration, and emerging pathways for electronic and semiconductor device manufacturing using AM.

-Non-metallic Materials: Polymers and Composites
+[Non-Metallic Materials] Polymers and Composites

 This symposium addresses advancements in polymer and composite additive manufacturing, focusing on material and process standardization, mechanical performance, and testing protocols.
 The need for documented design, analysis, qualification and certification methods, novel applications, and requirements for a trained workforce are also critical areas for discussion.
-In addition, this symposium will highlight the maturation of additive manufacturing technologies and processes with polymers and composites, and how they work to produce complex geometries with suitable structural and functional properties
+In addition, this symposium will highlight the maturation of additive manufacturing technologies and processes with polymers and composites, and how they work to produce complex geometries with suitable structural and functional properties.

-Value Chain: Advanced Topics in AM: Qualification, New Materials, Post-Processing, and Innovation
+[Value Chain] Advanced Topics in AM: Qualification, New Materials, Post-Processing, and Innovation

 Additive manufacturing (AM) facilitates the establishment of rapid qualification and certification of processes, materials, and components.
 This symposium offers a forum for discussion of the pathway from traditional to rapid qualification and certification, as well as development of new materials, post-processing techniques for AM, and other innovations such as new AM processes or applications.

-Value Chain: Design for Additive, Advanced, and Hybrid Manufacturing
+[Value Chain] Design for Additive, Advanced, and Hybrid Manufacturing

 One of the critical success factors to making the most out of Additive Manufacturing (AM) is to utilize Design for Additive Manufacturing (DfAM) fundamentals and optimization techniques to take advantage of the design freedom that additive manufacturing enables.
 As AM technology evolves, design and optimization go beyond the traditional user-CAD input.
 Engineers also need to factor in stress analysis, thermal analysis, process simulation, microstructural evolution modeling, material-process-microstructure-property relationships, and cost estimation to effectively influence the design of AM components.
 Understanding and applying DfAM fundamentals and current state-of-the-art optimization and AI techniques are critical to creating quality, value-added solutions, accelerating the adoption of AM, and reducing the time and cost of AM implementation.

-Value Chain: Directed Energy Deposition: Process Science, Repair, and Applications
+[Value Chain] Directed Energy Deposition: Process Science, Repair, and Applications

 Directed Energy Deposition (DED) is rapidly advancing as a key additive manufacturing (AM) technology, offering unique capabilities for component fabrication and repair.
 While aerospace, energy, mining, marine, and construction sectors have already embraced DED, its adoption is expanding into tooling, defense, and other advanced manufacturing applications, driven by its ability to improve manufacturing efficiency, material flexibility, and part longevity.

-Value Chain: Extreme Environments, Corrosion, and Performance Durability
+[Value Chain] Extreme Environments, Corrosion, and Performance Durability

 Environmental and corrosion behavior of additively manufactured alloys remains an underexplored but critically important area for ensuring reliable service performance.
 While AM research has traditionally emphasized microstructure and mechanical properties, environmentally driven deterioration, including corrosion, hydrogen embrittlement, stress-corrosion cracking, and corrosion-fatigue, often governs the service life of a component.
 AM materials can exhibit distinct microstructures and degradation mechanisms when compared with conventionally processed alloys. (casting, forging, etc.).
 The application of post-processing methods, such as heat treatment, surface finishing, and coatings may influence material properties, and therefore enhance component performance.
 Another issue to be considered is that most characterization efforts rely on legacy corrosion-testing standards, which may not fully account for the unique microstructures and new materials produced by AM.
 While often applicable, these standards may require additional considerations or adaptation to ensure accurate evaluation of AM alloys.

-Value Chain: Fatigue, Fracture, and Structural Integrity
+[Value Chain] Fatigue, Fracture, and Structural Integrity

 Additive Manufacturing (AM) technologies are increasingly used to produce functional components in applications such as medical, aerospace, automotive, energy, defense, and consumer electronics.
 However, their adoption in safety-critical parts within regulated sectors, such as civil aviation, remains limited.
 A major barrier is the need to mitigate risks associated with AM-specific material defects, requiring novel, sustainable, and robust characterization methodologies, including validated experimental models and predictive software for fatigue behavior.
 Developing these tools for safety-critical applications relies on a fundamental understanding of how AM microstructures and defects (e.g., sub-surface porosity, lack of fusion, and surface notches) affect component structural integrity.
 However, progress has been hampered by the lack of historical data, process-driven variability, and the rapid pace of technology development.
 We are convening at ICAM26 to share new discoveries, analyses, and case studies to advance qualification and certification as well as the safe use of AM components in fatigue-critical applications.
 We invite all subject-matter experts to submit abstracts focused on fatigue and fracture of AM parts.

-Value Chain: Feedstock Innovation: Characterization, Specification, and Reuse
+[Value Chain] Feedstock Innovation: Characterization, Specification, and Reuse

 Additive manufacturing (AM) feedstocks are available for a broad range of material types and come in various forms (e.g., powder, wire, filament, inks).
 New offerings are continuously introduced to the market with varied and unique characteristics.
 In some cases, the impact of feedstock characteristics on the process and part quality are not fully understood quantitatively.
 Therefore, a proper understanding of AM feedstock characteristics and the quantification of their performance during manufacturing is essential for the production of AM parts with repeatable quality, be it for fresh or reused feedstock materials.
 New characterization methods, acceptance criteria, and standards need to be developed for the complete and reliable characterization of feedstock materials.

-Value Chain: In-Situ Monitoring and Process Control
+[Value Chain] In-Situ Monitoring and Process Control

 In-situ monitoring and in-process control are becoming essential to industrial Additive Manufacturing, enabling improved quality, higher yields, reduced post-process inspection, and faster qualification.
 This symposium welcomes work spanning all AM technologies on new sensing approaches, multi-modal data fusion, intelligent control, data validation, integration with modelling and digital twins, and case studies showing how in-situ data can drive process optimization, accelerate development, support NDE, and enable qualification and certification.

-Value Chain: Microstructure-Property Relationships and Mechanical Behavior
+[Value Chain] Microstructure-Property Relationships and Mechanical Behavior

 The unique microstructural features and potential defects in metallic components fabricated by additive manufacturing (AM) result in key performance metrics and characteristics that may differ from their conventionally manufactured counterparts.
 These distinctive features include strongly textured microstructures, AM specific material flaws, surface irregularities, and more.